-Facility Information/Options Information Display The columns in the Record &amp; Analyze window are: Sequence - The unique sequence number Threads - The operating system thread ID Delta - The elapsed thread CPU time since the start of the sequence
+Facility Information/Options Information Display The columns in the Record & Analyze window are: Sequence - The unique sequence number Threads - The operating system thread ID Delta - The elapsed thread CPU time since the start of the sequence Method - There are two Method columns: the first shows the caller for a call or for a current frame if a return; the second shows the function called or the function it is returning to Direction - Stack Frame Movement, can be Call, Return, State, Breakpoint or Escape (Escape is used internally when producing a Sequence diagram, to mark the end of an iteration) Depth - The stack depth at the time of a call; used in the generation of Sequence diagrams State - The state between sequences Source - There are two Source columns: the first shows the source filename and line number of the caller for a call or, if a return, for a current frame; the second shows the source filename and line number of the caller for a call or, if a return, for a current frame; the sequence diagram produced contains State Transitions; the values when the Sequence diagram produced contains State Transitions; the values consist of two items separated by a comma - the first item is a unique number for the instance of the Class that was captured, and the second is the actual instance of the Class For example: supposing a Class 'CName' has an internal value of 4567 and the program created two instances of that Class; the values might be: 4567,2 The first entry shows the first instance of the Class and the second entry shows the second instance Operations on Information The Record & Analyze window toolbar provides a range of facilities for controlling the recording of the execution of an Analyzer script.
+You can perform a number of operations on the results of a recording, using the

-- Method There are two Method columns: the first shows the caller for a call or for a current frame if a return; the second shows the function called or the function it is returning to - Direction Stack Frame Movement, can be Call, Return, State, Breakpoint or Escape (Escape is used internally when producing a Sequence diagram, to mark the end of an iteration) - Depth The stack depth at the time of a call; used in the generation of Sequence diagrams - State The state between sequences - Source There are two Source columns: the first shows the source filename and line number of the caller for a call or, if a return, for a current frame; the second shows the source filename and line number of the function called or function returning - Instance There are two Instance columns, which only have values when the Sequence diagram produced contains State Transitions; the values consist of two items separated by a comma the first item is a unique number for the instance of the Class that was captured, and the second is the actual instance of the Class For example: supposing a Class 'CName' has an internal value of 4567 and the program created two instances of that Class; the values might be: - 4567,1 - 4567,2 The first entry shows the first instance of the Class and the second entry shows the second instance Operations on Information The Record & Analyze window toolbar provides a range of facilities for controlling the recording of the execution of an Analyzer script.
-You can perform a number of operations on the results of a recording, using the Record & Analyze window context menu, once the recording is complete.
+Record & Analyze window context menu, once the recording is complete.

-The checkbox against each operation is used to control whether or not this call can be used to create a Sequence, Test Domain Class or Collaborative Class diagram from this history • In addition to enabling or disabling the call using the checkbox, you can use context menu options to enable or disable an entire call, all calls to a given method, or all calls to a given Class
+- The checkbox against each operation is used to control whether or not this call can be used to create a Sequence, Test Domain Class or Collaborative Class diagram from this history - In addition to enabling or disabling the call using the checkbox, you can use context menu options to enable or disable an entire call, all calls to a given method, or all calls to a given Class